xfire/python-wmii/readme.txt

 status bar:
-    the statusbar reads plugins from 'statusbar' subdirectory and call periodical the 'update' function (once per second), which every statusbar plugin must implement.
+    the statusbar reads plugins from 'statusbar' subdirectory and call periodical the update() function, which every statusbar plugin must implement.

-    the update function expected one parameter. it's the actuall time in seconds since the epoch. using this value, a plugin can be updated in interavals larger than 1 second.
+    each plugin must implement an interval() function, which return the interval in seconds, in which the update() function is called.

-    the return value can be None, indicating that no update should be done, or an tuple containing the color and the string to display.
+    the return value of the update() function can be None, indicating that no update should be done, or it must be an tuple containing the color and the string to display.

     sorting is achieved by using the plugins filename. so '66_load.py' will be displayed left of '77_cpu.py', and so on.